Nguyen-Hoa/Activation-Maximization/README.md

                 )
 ```

 Display output.
 The result of *amu.act_max()* is a tensor of the same dimensions as input, so we need to squeeze it back to 3x227x227.
 We will use OpenCV to display the image, which does not take torch tensors, so we will convert the output to a NumPy array.
 This is done with the utility function *amu.image_converter()*.
-We then convert the final image from [0,1] to [0,255].
+We then convert all values in the final image from [0,1] to [0,255] for RGB channels.

 ```python
 final_image = amu.image_converter(output.squeeze(0))